 Few if any new officers are fortunate enough to graduate from the academy directly into a day-shift, weekends-off kind of job.
 Instead, he’ll probably be placed on rotating shifts with changing days off.

 If his department works permanent shifts, the rookie officer will probably be assigned to the least desirable shift, which means you can expect him to be working most nights and weekends.
 Obviously, this can make planning even the most mundane family events difficult, and it’s a huge adjustment for new officers’ families.

 During the field training process, new officers need to get exposure to different field training officers and as much real-world experience as possible before being released to solo patrol.
 This means that, during that time, the work hours will be especially difficult and even sporadic as the new officer will probably change shifts frequently.

 Lots of Vim and Vigor…for the Job, at Least

 Don’t tell anybody, but despite the dangers and stresses that come with the career, law enforcement jobs are fun and exciting.
 Your newly-appointed officer is just finding this out, and will probably not want to talk about much else.

 BOLO for Anxiety and Depression

-The new officer is exposed to a lot of bad things quickly, and all of a sudden has a new awareness for a darker side to the world that few realize exists.
+The new officer is exposed to a lot of bad things quickly, and all of a sudden has a new awareness of a darker side of the world that few realize exists.
 Though it is not the case for everyone, new police officers can very easily become cynical and find themselves fighting symptoms of increased anxiety or depression as they try to cope with the tragedies they’ve seen and the criminals they’ve faced.
 Recognize that dealing with these issues is more common than you might think, and that help is available for those new officers in need.

 Service Through Sacrifice